mahozad/buyt/README.md

 # Mention in the about screen that some icons are adapted and inspired by other icons found on web

+Android has a settings called *Enable preview [something]* in *Settings* -> *Developer Settings* that shows fake full battery and LTE and so on in the notification area which makes it more appropriate for app screenshots.

 TODO list:

 - [x] if the bottomAppBar is hidden (by scrolling) and then you expand an Item, the fab jumps up